 Theory quick start (4 minutes).

 This guide won’t cover theory per-se.
-Interactive content instead presents theory (such as our blog content).
-This guide covers what support is built into emuso for visually reminding you of intervals, for discovering relationships between chords and scales, chords and chords, and scales and scales, using mouse interactions on-“instrument”, using the “clock instrument” and using the “Rel-X” tool.
+Interactive content instead presents theory (such as our blog and lesson content).
+This guide covers what support is built into emuso for visually reminding you of intervals, by typing “i” and “=”, and using mouse interactions on-“instrument”.

 What you will learn

-Notes (circles) on instrument can display interval information, or note names.
+Notes (circles) on instrument can be labelled with interval information, or note names.
 A colour scheme is used to denote the interval, by colouring the rim of the note’s circle.
+These will help you quickly remember how to locate intervals on-“instrument”.
 You’ll learn about these next.
-You’ll learn how to set up your own colour scheme.
-Then you’ll learn how to use the clock-instrument, which effectively collapses all notes on instrument onto clock times 0 AM to 11 AM, and finally you’ll learn how to use Rel-X which lets you visually discover chords found in scales, chords found in chords, and scales found in scales.
+You’ll learn how to use the ALT key to generate chords by hovering the mouse over scale notes on-instrument.
+Finally you’ll learn how to set up your own colour scheme.

 Visual representation of intervals